G. William Whitehurst: Electoral history

-2016 Presidential Election
+2016 presidential election

-On October 6, 2016, Whitehurst, along with other Republican former members of Congress, was co-signator of a letter opposing Donald J. Trump's candidacy for the office of president.
-Although the letter did not officially endorse Hillary Rodham Clinton or any other candidate, it did state that "our party’s nominee this year is a man who makes a mockery of the principles and values we have cherished and which we sought to represent in Congress.”
+On October 6, 2016, Whitehurst, along with other former Republican members of the United States Congress, was co-signator of a letter opposing Donald Trump's candidacy for the office of president.
+Although the letter did not officially endorse Hillary Clinton or any other candidate, it did state that "our party's nominee this year is a man who makes a mockery of the principles and values we have cherished and which we sought to represent in Congress."

-2020 Presidential Election
+2020 presidential election

 On August 24, 2020, Whitehurst was one of 24 former Republican lawmakers to endorse Democratic nominee Joe Biden on the opening day of the Republican National Convention.